sayonaramemori/study-roads/javacode/tutor.md

 4. No const method in Java.
 5. The name of the file must match the name of the public class.
 You can only have one public class in a source file, but you can have any number of nonpublic classes.
 6. You can think of the Java compiler as having the `make` functionality already built in.
-7. Object Parameters can be `null`, so ask yourself whether you really intent to model values that can be present or absent.If not, the "tough love" approach is preferred.
+7. Object Parameters can be `null`, so ask yourself whether you really intend to model values that can be present or absent.If not, the "tough love" approach is preferred.
 8. As a rule of thumb, always use `clone` whenever you need to return a copy of a mutable field.
 9. C++ has the same rule.
 A method can access the private features of any object of its class, not just of the implicit parameter.
 ---